mz10/weather/README.md

 - Styles are written in SASS and compiled by Vite.

 # Usage
-- Open browser and navigate to http://localhost:5173
+- Open a browser and navigate to http://localhost:5173
 - Type a city name into the search field (or geolocation)
 - Select a city from the suggestions.